alerque/libertinus/CONTRIBUTING.md

 build tools are smart enough to not change the binary fonts if the sources were not changed.

-## Optional dependencies
+### Optional dependencies

 The build process, besides generating the `.otf` font files, also updates the SVG and PDF preview documents.
 For that, additional tools are needed: `xelatex` from [xetex][], and `mutool` from [mupdf][].
 The `make` command will emit errors if these are not present, but as long as the font generation stages finish correctly, these errors can be ignored.
-However, if one wishes to also perform the update to the preview files, these tools must also be installed.
+However, if you do wish to update the preview files, these tools must also be installed.

-On most Linux distros, the `xelatex` binary is provided by the `texlive-xetex` package.
-The `mutool` binary is provided by either `mupdf-tools` or `mupdf` packages.
-For example, in Ubuntu:
+On most Linux distros, the `xelatex` binary is provided by the `texlive-xetex` package, and the `mutool` binary by the `mupdf-tools` (or alternatively `mupdf`) package.
+In Ubuntu, for example, these packages can be installed with:

     sudo apt install texlive-xetex mupdf-tools